 This is the local centre for the area with many activities for children and advice for parents.
 There is a stay and play as well as more structured activities.
 Unfortunately local budget cuts mean that this has been converted to a nursery school and no longer is a drop-in centre.
 However there is now 1 open session per week so local parents can drop-in.

-There is information at the link here: Micky Star
+The current timetable of activities is at the link here: Micky Star

 Portman Early Childhood Centre